 - Lower dumbbells past your head keeping arms mostly straight with elbows slightly bent.
 Keeping abdominals tight raise dumbbells back to start.
 Low back should stay firm against the floor throughout.

 Repeat the circuit 3 times through for a complete 20-minute upper body workout!

 2. Quads & Hamstring Workout

 Did someone say leg day?!
-Lower body workouts are some of the most commonly searched workouts on the internet because who doesn’t love a good leg burn?
+Lower body strength training workouts are some of the most commonly searched workouts on the internet because who doesn’t love a good leg burn?

 Equipment: You will need a set of medium-to-heavy dumbbells.
 I would personally grab a set of 12 or 15 lb dumbbells but anywhere between 8 lb and 20 lb dumbbells would be advised depending on your level of fitness.